nigroup/Supplementaries-to-TASLP-SELD-Spatial-Segregation/README.md

 If you use any contained material for your own work, please acknowledge our work by citing as

-Trowitzsch, Ivo, et al (2019), "_Joining Sound Event Detection and Localization Through Spatial Segregation_", in prep., IEEE Transactions on Audio, Speech, Language Processing.
+Trowitzsch, I., Schymura, C., Kolossa, D., Obermayer, K. (2019), "_Joining Sound Event Detection and Localization Through Spatial Segregation_", submitted, IEEE Transactions on Audio, Speech, Language Processing, https://arxiv.org/abs/1904.00055.

 Furthermore, if you change the code and use subsequent results, please additionally cite